gsa-hsa/gsa-hsa.github.io/README.md

 # gsa-hsa.github.io

-GSA-HSA website
+GSA-HSA : Greek Space Agency / Hellenic Space Agency

-This will be the new website of the Greek Space Agency
+This is the home of the Greek Space Agency's website